16 min read

 Write an accurate and honest review of your prospect’s product or service, publish it on your site, and send it to them.
 If they’re happy with it, they’ll share it on their social media and link back to it.

-You can also combine the two by writing a case study involving a product.
 For example, you can collaborate with a SaaS product vendor on a case study featuring their tool.

 Interviews and podcasts